LemonBoy/bar/README.md

 2012 (C) The Lemon Man

 A lightweight bar based on XCB (yay).
-Provides foreground/background color switching along with text alignment (screw you dzen!), nothing less and nothing more.
+Provides foreground/background color switching along with text alignment (screw you dzen!), full utf8 support and reduced memory footprint.
+Nothing less and nothing more.

 Options
 -------